Wines

 Visual Aspect and Body

 Syrah wines are recognized for their striking visual appeal.
-They typically exhibit a deep ruby-red to purple hue.
+Syrah wine color can vary between deep ruby-red to purple hue.
 In their youth, these wines can appear inky and opaque, often presenting a colour intensity surpassing Cabernet Sauvignon.
 As Syrah ages, it may lose some pigmentation and concentration, evolving into garnet tones.
 While less common, Syrah grapes can also be used to produce rosé wines.

 Syrah Aromatic Notes